Last modified on

 - We encourage children to solve their problems first on their own.
 If expectations are not met the classroom teacher, educational assistant or lunchroom supervisor will initially deal with the situation.
 If they deem it necessary they will involve an administrator.
 Emphasis will be on the insights a staff member gains from speaking with the student and solving the problem together.

 - At times, when an incident is more serious or there have been repeat incidents, an administrator may be involved.
 They will determine the consequence depending on the seriousness of the student behavior.
-It may result in an in school or out of school suspension.

 - In any circumstance where behavior is an issue, the focus is on the student understanding their responsibility in the situation and accepting consequences for their actions.